Peter Porker’s Rosemary-Jane Roast Pork

 5. Remove the roast from the oven and place on a cutting board.
 Allow roast rest for 10 minutes tented if serving immediately.
 Reserve the cooking liquid for gravy.
 Allow roast to cool and place in fridge overnight if using for sandwiches.

-6. Slice roast thin and serve.
+6. Slice roast thin and serve with gravy.